Kurunotchi/Kurunotchi/README.md

 📍 **Based in Palawan, Philippines**
 💼 **Associate Engineer at Hajimeru IT Solution**
+📖 **Instructor, BSECE - Fullbright College**

+> *"We cannot undo the damage, but we can make a new start."*

 I bridge the physical and digital worlds—designing in 3D, modeling in CAD, and bringing things to life with microcontrollers.
-From the beautiful shores of Palawan, I craft solutions that merge hardware, software, and design.
+From the beautiful shores of Palawan, I craft solutions that merge hardware, software, and design to build a more sustainable future.
 ---

 ## 💼 Professional